Primitive Type fn

 Generally, when a function is declared with one signature and called via a function pointer with a different signature, the two signatures must be ABI-compatible or else calling the function via that function pointer is Undefined Behavior.
 ABI compatibility is a lot stricter than merely having the same memory layout; for example, even if i32 and f32 have the same size and alignment, they might be passed in different registers and hence not be ABI-compatible.

-ABI compatibility as a concern only arises in code that alters the type of function pointers, code that imports functions via extern blocks, and in code that combines #[target_feature] with extern fn.
+ABI compatibility as a concern only arises in code that alters the type of function pointers, and code that imports functions via extern blocks.
 Altering the type of function pointers is wildly unsafe (as in, a lot more unsafe than even transmute_copy), and should only occur in the most exceptional circumstances.
-Most Rust code just imports functions via use. #[target_feature] is also used rarely.
+Most Rust code just imports functions via use.
 So, most likely you do not have to worry about ABI compatibility.

 But assuming such circumstances, what are the rules?
-For this section, we are only considering the ABI of direct Rust-to-Rust calls, not linking in general – once functions are imported via extern blocks, there are more things to consider that we do not go into here.
+For this section, we are only considering the ABI of direct Rust-to-Rust calls (with both definition and callsite visible to the Rust compiler), not linking in general – once functions are imported via extern blocks, there are more things to consider that we do not go into here.
+Note that this also applies to passing/calling functions across language boundaries via function pointers.

-For two signatures to be considered ABI-compatible, they must use a compatible ABI string, must take the same number of arguments, the individual argument types and the return types must be ABI-compatible, and the target feature requirements must be met (see the subsection below for the last point).
+For two signatures to be considered ABI-compatible, they must use a compatible ABI string, must take the same number of arguments, and the individual argument types and the return types must be ABI-compatible.
 The ABI string is declared via extern "ABI" fn(...) -> ...; note that fn name(...) -> ... implicitly uses the "Rust" ABI string and extern fn name(...) -> ... implicitly uses the "C" ABI string.

 The ABI strings are guaranteed to be compatible if they are the same, or if the caller ABI string is $X-unwind and the callee ABI string is $X, where $X is one of the following: “C”, “aapcs”, “fastcall”, “stdcall”, “system”, “sysv64”, “thiscall”, “vectorcall”, “win64”.